 We tend to associate certain disasters with particular areas, such as earthquakes in California or hurricanes in Florida, but risk areas are more closely defined.
 Particular areas in a state, county, or municipality may be designated a risk zone for certain disasters.
 The first thing to know is where risk zones are.

 Check with state and local sources about fire risk zones.
 Fire risk zones affect building codes, so clients may be interested in how that risk factors into costs for repair, new construction or renovation.
 You should also advise your clients in writing to confirm that the property qualifies for fire insurance, and to confirm potential premiums with an insurance provider.
-(View our sample disclosure.)
+View our sample disclosure.

-For hurricane or other severe storm risk, ask the seller about any past problems).
+For hurricane or other severe storm risk, ask the seller about any past problems.
 If the seller has insurance that specifies specific risks, you may need to disclose that to potential buyers.
 Encourage buyers to talk to home insurers about rates and coverage needs based on any local risks.

 Know What to Disclose and Highlight

-Some states, such as California, require that real estate agents representing the seller disclose prior to closing if a property is in a fire, flood, wild land, or earthquake zone.
-As always documentation of disclosure is essential, so if this isn’t part of your standard listing package, it should be.
+As always documentation of disclosure is essential, so if this isn’t part of your standard listing package in your state, it should be.
 Even if you are not required specifically by state law to disclose that a property is in a risk zone, you should, because you are required in all states to disclose all facts that are material and that affect price paid and desirability of a property by a potential buyer.
 Damage due to a disaster such as a fire or flood must be disclosed as well.

 In addition to disclosures, consider pointing out features that may help mitigate damage.
 For example, many experts say that a metal or tile roof is a benefit in a fire zone, as is a pool that can be used as a water source if needed.
 Other things you may want to point out to potential buyers are houses with domed shapes designed for higher resistance to hurricane winds and raised houses designed to weather flooding or storm surges better.
 New construction built to current disaster codes is a plus.
 Just remember not to oversell.
 These features may reduce risk, but don’t guarantee that the home will stay safe.